-Our worship has moved to a Zoom platform.
-If you would like to participate in worship please contact us at firstname.lastname@example.org and we will ensure you receive the information you need.
-We will also be posting our recorded zoom worships on the Our Worship page.
+Our worship is now hybrid, so you can join us in person or on Zoom.
+If you would like to participate in Zoom worship please contact us at email@example.com and we will ensure you receive the information you need.
+We will also be posting our recorded worships on the Our Worship page.

 Blessings to all of you.
-We hope you will visit us when this crisis is past.
+We hope you will join us.

 Who We are